 If you’re looking for a sophisticated traditional-looking Rolex, you can’t get any better than the Oyster Perpetual.
 It’s one of the brand’s most understated models in terms of its design and function.
 It features a 36 mm Oystersteel case that appeals to both genders.

 If you like something more sophisticated, you should get a version of this model the features are a red grape dial.
 This model also features white 18-karat gold markers that brilliantly clashes with the dial.
 It’s powered by the self-winding movement caliber 3130 which’s chronometer-certified (COSC).
 This movement has been manufactured completely in house.

 2. Rolex Air-King

 Aviation watches have come a long way than just helping out pilots make quick flight decisions.
 Rolex aviation watches serve as the ideal dress watch for the dapper suit and tie combo.
 Not only are they used to make simple telling time in-flight easier, but they also make it feel pleasant.
 It’s also a model with a bit of history, which makes it more desirable to consumers.

-The Air-King is a modern take on a Rolex watch from the 30s.
+The Air-King is a modern take on Rolex watches from the 30s.
 It comes with an Oystersteel case with a matching link band.
 The watch also includes a competent 3131 automatic mechanical movement built was an astonishing 48-hour power reserve.
 On top of that, it also has a dial with a bold white-on-black color scheme and astonishing markings.

 3. Rolex Explorer